top of page

-The question of whether people can truly change has been debated for ages.
+The same question of whether people can truly change has been debated for ages.
 Skeptics argue that personality, habits, or behaviours are hardwired.
-Yet, stories of transformation, both personal and collective, (thankfully!) challenge that notion.
+Yet, science and stories of transformation, both personal and collective, thankfully challenge that notion.

 Why Change Feels So Hard

 Change often feels insurmountable because it disrupts our sense of identity and challenges deeply rooted habits.
 Neuroscience supports this difficulty; the brain’s pathways become entrenched through repetition, making old patterns easier to follow than forging new ones.
 Yet, the brain’s plasticity, the ability to rewire itself, offers hope.
-With intentional effort, new habits and perspectives can replace old, unhelpful ones.
+Can People Really Change?
+Yes, with intentional effort, new habits and perspectives can replace old, unhelpful ones.

 The Catalyst for Change